Bold = Emphasis/Commentary

 "Well, hey now!
 Don't get too sleepy!" said Johnny, in a hip and active voice that didn't suit his age at all.
 "You musta been in a rush to come up here as a freaky freaky alien!
 Any coolio like you must be in some cool stuff to do."

-[Johnny Bravo: You have arrived at: Park County, Suburbs Area - Bellwood City, Washington - Have a safe, and pleasant stay]
+[Johnny Bravo: You have arrived at: Park County, Suburbs Area - Bellwood City, California - Have a safe, and pleasant stay]

 "Later kiddo!" waved Johnny.
 Ben waved right back.